 Another sign indicating that you have a 557 and not a later issue is the size of the label.
 Even if the label has come off, which is the case with a lot of these jackets, you should still be able to see a mark from where the label was.
 The 557 label is bigger and not as rectangular as the 70505 and later labels.
 One exception is the crossover label of the “70505-0217”, in use from 1967-68.
 This is a very rare issue worth up to $500 USD.

 6. Does it have a one-digit stamp on the backside of one or more buttons?

 Later stamps indicated the factory in which the item was produced.
 E.g. 555 indicates the Valencia St Factory, San Francisco which was in use from 1906-2002.
-Common 3 digit stampings are 524, 558, 555, 554, and are commonly found on LVC reproductions.
+Common 3-digit stampings are 524, 558, 555, and 554, and are commonly found on LVC reproductions.

 With the above tools, you should be able to somewhat accurately date your jacket Type III jacket if not to the precise year, then at least get an idea of its worth and consequently bring it to a collector to look at.
 Many collectors can tell much more by touching and feeling the jacket and inspecting the denim for imperfections associated with vintage looms.
 Other details like the thread (older thread being cotton, then replaced with poly-blend), rivets, etc. can also help hone in on a date, but that all gets slightly complicated to determine from photos.

 Levi’s still produces the Type III, now listing it simply as a Trucker Jacket.
 There are also a plethora of Japanese brands reproducing various years and iterations of Levi’s design at a much cheaper price point and arguably higher quality than the genuine article.

 Before Type III, there was a style called 507XX, also known as Type II.
 If you have an authentic Type II jacket it’ll bring in between $800 – $1,500 USD on eBay.
 General characteristics include: